 Huskies are very vocal, although they couldn’t be said to bark a lot.
 They are not a naturally yappy or bark-crazy breed in the manner of terriers for example.
 They are much more like members of the hound family, with a tendency to howl.

 Not only do they look a lot like the wolves of their ancient past, but they sound exactly like them to.
 A haunting and drawn out noise, it is not to everyone’s liking.
 Especially when continued over long periods of time or at unsocial hours of the night.

 If you have more than one can also have a tendency to howl communally.
-This response can also be triggered by sirens, which not ideal for busy city centre living.
+This response can also be triggered by sirens, which not ideal for busy city center living.